rajeshpillai/logparser/readme.md

 - npm install OR yarn install
 - npm install -g nodemon
-- Keep json log file in "./data" folder
+- Upload log files from UI OR Keep json log file in "./data" folder

-- Start the server
+- To Start the backend server run the below command
-  -- yarn server
-  -- OR npm run server
+  -- yarn server OR npm run server

-- Start webpack
+- To Start Dev Server run the below command
-- npm run dev  OR yarn dev
+  -- npm run dev  OR yarn dev